NuSynth/GLIDE-UWP/README.md

 1. GLIDE is completely free software.
 2. It uses Continuous Reinforcement, without implementing Punishment which may cause aversion to it's use.
 3. It is simple to install a course onto it.
-4. GLIDER does base the spacing schedule on a mathematical model, which is backed by scientific research to efficiently schedule the spacing of repetitions, per engram.
+4. GLIDE does base the spacing schedule on a mathematical model, which is backed by scientific research to efficiently schedule the spacing of repetitions, per engram.
 5. Hypothetically; the Serial-Position effect stops occuring, soon after a new course is started.
 6. The memory of a learned course will not decay once a course is complete, but only if GLIDE is still used, which would probably be to learn new courses.